White-backed vulture: Distribution and habitat

+Behaviour and ecology

-Diet and feeding behavior
+Diet and feeding

 White-backed vultures are obligate scavengers with a high level of specialization on carrion.
 Their primary food sources are the carcasses of large, grazing animals found the wooded savannahs where it lives.
 This includes warthogs, zebras, gazelles, ostriches and even livestock.
 Their beaks are medium-sized not adapted for tearing through tough skin, so they are limited to eating soft tissues, such as the viscera, using a pulling feeding tactic.

 White-backed vultures circle through the sky in search of freshly dead animals, often following other scavenger birds and mammalian carnivores to find it.
 Gyps vultures are considered social vultures which rely heavily on conspecifics to provide information about the position of food and carcasses.
-Once a carcass is found, they will begin wheeling in the sky, signaling their discovery to other vultures.
+The circling flight pattern of vultures is not a signal to other vultures about food, contrary to popular belief.
+Such signaling could increase competition around limited resources, so vultures instead rely on both personal and social cues to locate carcasses while balancing the risk of competition through selective use of social information in flight decisions.

 White-backed vultures feed in groups and are often one of the first vulture species to arrive at a carcass.
-This leads to this species having a high dominance at carcasses in comparison to other vulture species such as white-headed, hooded, and Egyptian vultures.

-After feeding, white-backed vultures often rest with their wings spread and their backs facing the sun, as they have gorged themselves so much they can no longer fly.